MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 1. Add the following details:

-    1. **Display name**: The name you want to give your provider, for example, "Test Provider".
+    1. **Display name**: The name you want to give your provider, for example, "Test Provider."

     1. **Logical name**: The export key for your provider.